Upload. List. Win.51 giveaway winners.

 Add cards

 Open the show and click Add Cards.
 Search your inventory and narrow it with filters — sport, price range, graded vs. raw, and rookie / autograph / insert — so you can pull, say, every raw basketball rookie under $20 in one pass.
 By default the picker hides cards already listed on eBay (you rarely want to bring a card that's live online), but you can flip that to show listed cards or everything.
 Pick as many as you want — up to 500 at a time.
-Cards that are already sold or traded are skipped automatically (and the picker tells you which ones and why).
+Cards that are already packed, sold, traded, or still awaiting receipt are marked unavailable before you submit.
+If the server rejects a card after selection, the picker stays open and gives the exact reason instead of reporting a successful add.

 Step 02